Crazee/pepperfox/README.md

 $HOME/pepperfox/bin/run
 ```

-and then move the files in the `$HOME/pepperfox/ofx` directory to the `.../pocketsense/import/` directory for *PocketSense* to process.
+and then move the files in the `$HOME/pepperfox/ofx` directory to your `.../pocketsense/import/` directory for *PocketSense* to process.
 Voila!

 For now, *pepperfox* Version 1.0 only handles credit card transactions.